OULibraries/islandora-import-related/README.md

 islandora-import-related
 ========================

-some scripts used for ialsandora import
+some scripts used for Islandora import